Lateshipment.com

 What is a Delivery Exception and How E-commerce Business Can Handle It?6 min read

-Shipping out a parcel is not a cakewalk.
-You don’t need major issues such as packages getting lost or damaged, even small incidents like a ‘delivery exception’ can hurt your customer relationships and lead to increased costs.
+You don’t need major issues such as packages getting lost or damaged, even small incidents like a ‘delivery exception’ can create unexpected roadblocks that disrupt the smooth journey of a package to its destination and pose a challenge for your e-commerce businesses.

 What Does a Delivery Exception Mean?